Chelsea Joy Eats

 Instructions

-1. Cut the chicken thighs into bite-sized, 2-inch chunks and add to a medium bowl.
+1. Prepare chicken.
+Cut the chicken thighs into bite-sized, 2-inch chunks and add to a medium bowl.
 Add the arrowroot flour, salt, and pepper, and toss to coat each piece of chicken in the flour.

 Notes